iyyel/fio/README.md

 **FIO** is an attempt at creating a similar environment to that of [ZIO](https://zio.dev/) for Scala. **FIO** is both inspired by
 [ZIO](https://zio.dev/) and [Cats Effect](https://typelevel.org/cats-effect/).

+**FIO** was developed as part of a master's thesis in Computer Science and Engineering at the [Technical University of Denmark (DTU)](https://www.dtu.dk/english/).
+You can read the thesis, which provides more details about FIO, here.

 **DISCLAIMER:** **FIO** is in early development stages and a lot of improvements and enhancements can be made.
 This README might be lackluster.

 <p align="right">(<a href="#top">back to top</a>)</p>